Forward-UIUC-2023S/dhyey-pandya-academic-search-service/README.md

                             ],
 ```

-**Searching by publication venue: Users can search for works published in a specific journal or conference by specifying the name or ISSN of the publication venue.**
+**7. Searching by publication venue: Users can search for works published in a specific journal or conference by specifying the name or ISSN of the publication venue.**

 Elasticsearch query API: